Floor Ramp

 Process

 Having some experience with using silicone for a soft robotics project in college, I knew it would make some disturbingly realistic eyeballs.
 I modeled and printed some eye models, as well as a separate piece for the clear lens and used them to cast molds with the aid of a small vacuum chamber I found online.
 For the puzzle mechanic to work, veins also had to be modeled readably, which was a fun challenge.
-A trail map

 For each of the six eyes, I had to print a piece, cast a mold of the eye, paint the eye, also cast and make a clear lens piece, and dry it all together with more silicone.

-six colored eyes eyes in a jar of red colored water Plopped them in a jar of water colored red for the solvers to have to reach in and get for an added layer of disgust!
+eyes in a jar of red colored water Plopped them in a jar of water colored red for the solvers to have to reach in and get for an added layer of disgust!

 Result